 Enter the pitch of the selected chain for the chain drive mechanism in terms of millimeters or inches.
 Enter the number of teeth of your sprocket then click on the ‘Calculate!’ button.

-The angle of contact between smaller sprocket and chain must be bigger than 120 degrees.
-You can calculate the angle of contact between smaller sprocket and bigger sprocket by using this calculator again;
+The angle of contact between the smaller sprocket and chain must be bigger than 120 degrees.
+You can calculate the angle of contact between a smaller sprocket and a bigger sprocket by using this calculator again;

 θ1 is the contact angle between the smaller sprocket and the chain. θ2 is the contact angle between the big sprocket and the chain.
 You need to just enter the center distance(C), the small sprocket diameter(D1), and the big sprocket diameter(D2).

-The formulae for the angle of contacts between small and big sprockets and chain;
+The formulae for the angle of contact between small and big sprockets and chains;

 Once you calculated the required diameter and number of teeth of sprockets and the length of chains, you need to select the closest standard parts of them from standard catalogs provided by sprocket and chain manufacturers.

 The units of entered values must be consistent with each other to obtain correct results from calculators and calculations.

 Selecting the Right Type of Chain Drives for Different Applications